The True Odds of Shooting a Bad Guy With a Gun

 Given these important caveats, let's do the math on what remains, noting that the numbers are probably not precise and will change over time.

 What we find is this:

 One justified gun death per 2 accidental deaths.

 About 1000 illegal deaths per justified death.

 About 100 homicides per 2 justified deaths.

-To add some more painful perspective, you are about 1500 times more likely to be shot by a true American than by a terrorist.
-Hunters, also true Americans, accidentally shoot about 1000 people a year, roughly 50 times more than terrorists.
-About 500 people a year are killed by mass shooters, still putting terrorists to shame.
+To add some more painful perspective, you are more likely to be shot by a hunter than by a terrorist.
+Hunters accidentally shoot about 1000 people a year, roughly 50 times more than terrorists.
+About 500 people a year are killed by mass shooters.
+But these numbers fluctuate rapidly.

-It's totally reasonable to argue that the odds of shooting a bad guy without a gun are zero.
-But it's a bit like drinking a steady regimen of Drano to prevent parasites that may not ever actually appear.
-It's not wise, but it could work.
+The odds of shooting a bad guy without a gun are zero.
+But some may consider having a gun a bit like drinking a steady regimen of Drano to prevent parasites that may not ever actually appear.
+It could work.